 Block-level backups integrate snapshot technology with efficient block storage mechanisms to speed up backups.

-By default, block-level backups use native snapshot engines by taking the snapshots of logical volumes (LVMs) and physical volume partitions.
-However, they can be configured to function with hardware snapshot engines supported by IntelliSnap.
+By default, block-level backups use native software snapshot engines by taking the snapshots of logical volumes (LVMs) and physical volume partitions.
+You can also use hardware snapshot engines supported by IntelliSnap for taking snapshots.

 Benefits of Block-Level Backups

 Block-level backups provide the following benefits:

 - Faster backups

 Block-level backups read data directly from the disk rather than from the database.
 The amount of data transferred is also reduced.